 Peruvian pink pepper is a stock item

-We have a very limited stock of Peruvian pink pepper, so larger quantities are not available.
-For now.
+We have a very limited stock of Peruvian pink pepper, which is why larger quantities are not available at this time.